 If you’ve had projects in college, a bootcamp, or as part of an open source contribution – sell this from the angle of coordinating with other people, remotely.
 It might seem like a bit of a stretch to call this remote work, but it’s not, as long as you’re honest about it.
 Sometimes, you have to sell yourself a little.

-If you need any additional help with landing your first role, I occasionally do résumé re-writing and general career/interview advice – feel free to reach out to me at firstname.lastname@example.org, or schedule a call.
+If you need any additional help with landing your first role, I occasionally do résumé re-writing and general career/interview advice – feel free to reach out to me at firstname.lastname@example.org.